Millet vs Quinoa: Which is Better? A Complete Comparison

 - They both have a mild taste and may be slightly sweet depending on their color.

-- Quinoa and millet are both cooked by boiling in water.
+- They are both cooked by boiling in water.

-- Millet and quinoa have a similar number of calories.
+- Both have a similar number of calories.

 Millet vs Quinoa: Nutrient Comparison

-Millet and quinoa contain many of the same nutrients, although there are key differences between the two.
-Different types of millet and quinoa may vary slightly in their nutrient content.
+Both foods contain many of the same nutrients, although there are key differences between the two.
+Different varieties of each one may vary slightly in their nutrient content.

-The following table is a side-by-side comparison of the nutrients contained in a 100-gram serving of cooked millet and cooked quinoa.
+The following table is a side-by-side comparison of the nutrients contained in a 100-gram cooked serving.

 |Millet (100 g)||Quinoa (100 g)|